Diagnostic Medical Sonography

 Welcome to the Diagnostic Cardiac Sonography Program

 The Diagnostic Cardiac Sonography Program at John A. Logan College is an eighteen-month, full-time career program that addresses the growing demand for highly trained well-educated sonographers.
 The sonographer utilizes high frequency sound waves to produce visual images of the body.
 Echocardiography evaluates the anatomy and hemodynamics of the heart, its valves, and related blood vessels.
 The professional level of this health care service requires highly skilled and competent individuals who function as integral members of the health care team.
 The sonographer must be able to produce and evaluate ultrasound images and related data that are used by physicians to render a medical diagnosis.
 Diagnostic sonography serves a diverse population in a variety of settings such as hospitals, clinics, and veterinary offices.
 The goal of sonography is to produce the best diagnostic information possible with available resources.
 The curriculum is an extremely active one in which the student is responsible for maintaining academic requirements on campus, as well as participating in an internship at clinical affiliates.
 A Strong math and physics background is suggested.
-The programs primary goal is to prepare competent entry-level cardiac sonographers in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains.
+The programs primary goal is "To prepare competent entry-level adult cardiac sonographers in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains."

 The Projected Need for Sonographers